Private Tours Entirely Designed Around You

 Nanzen-in Garden: Hidden Within Hidden

-Inside the already peaceful Nanzen-ji Temple complex sits Nanzen-in Garden, a smaller building with its own moss garden that few visitors notice.
+Inside the already peaceful Nanzen-ji Temple (南禅寺) complex sits Nanzen-in Garden, a smaller building with its own moss garden that few visitors notice.
 The garden specializes in moss varieties that create subtle color gradations across stone and earth.

 Moss growth requires specific conditions: the right amount of shade, moisture, and air circulation.
 Nanzen-in’s moss garden demonstrates how patient cultivation can create natural beauty that improves with age.
+Different moss species bloom at different times, creating seasonal color variations in dozens of shades of green.

 Tea Culture Away from Tourist Areas